 Young people need knowledge, skills, a supportive space to think and reflect and “tools in their toolbox” to keep safe in today’s world.
-They are at the highest risk of becoming victims of domestic abuse and we want all young people to be able to spot the signs when relationships are becoming unhealthy.
+We want all young people to be able to spot the signs of exploitative relationships and our production of Real Voices tells the story of Liam , John and Sacha highlighing issues of Child Sexual Exploitation, Human Trafficking, Organised Crime, County Lines, Missing Children, Mental Health , Domestic abuse and Alcohol Concerns

-The play forms part of a wider training and education resource for school staff to explore with young people the impact of domestic abuse and how young people can spot the signs of an unhealthy relationship.
+The play forms part of a wider training resource for professionals helping them to spot the signs

 Training to School Staff